 Bruce Lee said it best when he said, “Don’t pray for an easy life.
 Pray for the strength to endure a difficult one.”

 Anything worth doing in life will be hard.
 In my experience that’s the way life is.
 My question is, what will you do when things get tough?
 Don’t give up.

+Prepare yourself because lack of preparation is why goals fail.
 Nothing great ever comes easy.
-Great things come when you overcome adveristy.
+Great things come when you overcome adversity.